raphael-group/startle/README.md

 $ git clone --recurse-submodules https://github.com/raphael-group/startle.git
 ```

-Then from the root of the project directory, execute the following sequence o
+Then from the root of the project directory, execute the following sequence of
 commands:
 ```
 $ mkdir build; cd build